j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/variant_bundle.md

 The sequence diagram above gives an overview of what happens when the postprocessor defines some postprocessor variants.

-The ResourceBundleHandler, which is responsible of creating the different bundles at server startup, iterates through each bundle.
+The ResourceBundleHandler, which is responsible for creating the different bundles at server startup, iterates through each bundle.

 -   The ResourceBundleHandler initializes the BundleProcessingStatus and